codingMustache/codingMustache/README.md

 ## Joke of the Day

-A steak pun is a rare medium well done.
+Doctor: Do you want to hear the good news or the bad news?
+Patient: Good news please.
+Doctor: we're naming a disease after you.

 ## Daily Trivia

-Whistler was the codename of this Microsoft Operating System.
+According to the International System of Units, how many bytes are in a kilobyte of RAM?
- 1. Windows 7
+ 1. 500
- 2. Windows 95
+ 2. 1024
- 3. Windows 2000
+ 3. 1000
- 4. Windows XP
+ 4. 512

 <details>
   <summary>Answer</summary>
-  Windows XP
+  1000
 </details>